Diseases & Conditions : Oral Health

 Damage to the inside of the cheek

-The symptoms of bruxism may resemble other conditions or medical problems.
-Consult a dentist or your physician for a diagnosis.
+The symptoms of bruxism may look like other conditions or health problems.
+See a dentist or your healthcare provider for a diagnosis and treatment.

 What causes bruxism?